MGitHubL/Awesome-Temporal-Graph-Learning/README.md

 ## What is temporal graph?

-Temporal graphs are a special kind of graph data in dynamic graphs.
+Temporal graph is a special kind of graph data in dynamic graphs.
 Graph data can be divided into static graphs and dynamic graphs depending on whether they contain time information.

 Static graphs mean that a graph is fixed where neither topological structure nor node attribute changes over time.
 Unlike static graphs, dynamic graphs mean that a graph contains dynamic changes, which can be divided into **discrete** graphs (also call static snapshot graphs) and **temporal** graphs.